Edward Aveling: Early years and education

 Aveling was born on 29 November 1849 in Stoke Newington, in north-east London, England.
 The fifth of eight children of Reverend Thomas William Baxter Aveling (1815–1884), a Congregationalist minister, and his wife, Mary Ann (died in 1877), daughter of Thomas Goodall, farmer and innkeeper, of Wisbech (now in Cambridgeshire).

 In 1863, Aveling attended the West of England Dissenters' Proprietary School in Taunton.
 He was sent there together with his brother Frederick W. Aveling (1851–1937), who later became headmaster of the same school.
 There is a record of prizes awarded to him in an old school register from 1863 to 1866.
-In 1863, he won prizes for Greek, German, Arithmetic, and Grammar, and was also awarded a certificate in French; he is noted as being in Class 11.
-The following year, always in Class 1, the prizes were for Arithmetic and Algebra, together with certificates for French, Greek, Euclid, and German.
-In 1865, he won prizes for Mathematics, Latin, and Greek, and in 1866 for writing and mapping.
-In each of those years, he was one of the Golden Optimi.
+In 1863, he won prizes for Greek, German, Arithmetic, and Grammar, and was also awarded a certificate in French.
+The following year, he obtained prizes for Arithmetic and Algebra, together with certificates for French, Greek, Euclid, and German.
+In 1865 he won prizes for Mathematics, Latin, and Greek, and in 1866 for writing and mapping.
 Of particular importance is Aveling's early study of German.
 The English dissenting colleges laid great emphasis on the study of German higher criticism (in the fields of history, philology, science, and theology), as it was seen to challenge and undermine Anglican orthodoxy.